archanpatkar/Bhaskara/README.md

     * Optional chaining
     * Method invocation
     * Basic operator overloading
+    * Prototypal Inheritance
 * Concurrency
-    * `go` syntax supported (internally uses a custom thread pool)
+    * `go` syntax supported (currently assigns a thread from a thread pool)
-    * `go` returns an Async Future/Promise which is fulfilled with the return value of routine which was executed by the thread
+    * `go` expression returns an Async Future/Promise which is fulfilled with the return value of routine
-    * Syntactic support using `then`(sugar created over the promise returned) for chaining of continuation/lambda after `go` expression.
 * Lazy expressions are supported
 * Embedded S-Expression support
     * Allowed to pass around as literals